oracle-livelabs/developer/rest-services-for-adb-appdevlive/rest-enable-objects-ocw23/rest-enable-objects-ocw23.md

     <copy>com.oracle.livelab.api</copy>
     ````

-    :bulb: *A module is an organizational unit used to group related resource templates.
+    💡 *A module is an organizational unit used to group related resource templates.
 Templates will have handlers, which are responsible for providing the logic required to service a specific HTTP method (e.g., GET, POST, PUT, DELETE, UPDATE, etc.).*

     ![Create Modules slider](./images/module-name-field.png)